 Amazing.

-Um, anyway, before we get to all of this and and the insane policies, and we we've got a lot of ground to cover in the course of the program today.
+Anyway, before we get to all of this and the insane policies, and we've got a lot of ground to cover in the course of the program today, it is amazing to me the reaction of Senator Tim Scott.

-And uh we've known, and everybody that listens to this program knows he's a friend of this program.
+And we've known, and everybody that listens to this program knows he's a friend of this program.

-He comes on regular, he'll be on Hannity tonight.
+He'll be on Hannity tonight.

 And, you know, when he said, and I'll play this for you, America is not a racist country.